o-charts/manuals/oesenc_nb_NO.md

 - Hvis du har benyttet dine 2 rettigheter og du ønsker å bruke dine kart i 2 ekstra systemer, da vil du måtte kjøpe kartene på nytt.

-- Din lisens skal kunne fungere uansett om du oppdaterer OS, OpenCPN eller utvidelse, men hvis du installerer OS på nytt, da vil du miste din lisens.

-- Så snart du har bedt om karter til et system, så kan vi ikke refundere kjøpet.
-Hvis du har opprettet og tildelt et system til dine karter, men har ikke bedt om kartene enda, da kan vi fremdeles refundere kjøpet.
+- A USB Key Dongle is considered as a system.
+The USB Key Dongle allows to install the oeSENC charts in as many devices as you want.
+However, only in the device where the USB Key Dongle is plugged in, the license is active and will display the charts.

+- Your license should survive to any OS, OpenCPN or plugin update but if you reinstall your OS you will lose your license.

+- Once you have requested your charts for one system we can not refund you.
+If you have created and assigned a system to your chart but you have not requested your charts yet, we can still refund you.

-- Once you have requested your charts for one system we can not cancel or move your charts to a different device/OS combination.
+- Once you have requested your charts for one system we can not cancel or move your system to a different device/OS combination.

-- Du vil kunne oppdatere dine kart i et år fra kjøps dato.
-Kartene har forskjellige oppdaterings tidspunkter:
+- You will be able to update your charts during a year from the purchase date.
+Charts have different update periodicity:

-    - Ukentlig: DE, FR, SE, NO, FI, PL og Karibien.
+    - Weekly: DE, FR, SE, NO, FI, PL, Caribbean.
-    - Annenhver uke: AU.
+    - Fortnightly: AU.
-    - Kvartalsvis: UK, ES, BE, NL, HR og IS.
+    - Quarterly: UK, ES, BE, NL, HR, IS.
-    - Årlig: DK, GL og FO.
+    - Annually: DK, GL, FO.

-- Dine karter utløper ett år fra kjøpsdatoen.
-Kartene vil fungere på systemet ditt etter utløpsdatoen, men du kan ikke be om flere oppdateringer til dem.

-- I ett års perioden kan du legge til ditt parallell eller sikkerhetskopi system.
-Etter at lisensierings perioden er over, så vil ikke dette være mulig lengre.
+- Your charts expire after a year from the purchase date.
+After expiration, charts will keep working on your system but you can not request updates for them any longer.

+- During the one years period you can add your parallel or backup system.
+Once the licensing period is over, this will not be possible any longer.

 # Installere karter